The Dino Flow mountain bike trail opened in March 2012 in the Klondike

 Typical trail section on Dino Flow, as

 a ribbon of dirt hugs the lower edge of the slope.
-Photos and ride
+Original photos and ride

 point where the valley meets the rocky escarpment.
-The trail meanders
+To start from this end,

 Here's the trailhead at the fork where